pktony/UNITY-EasingCore/README.md

 Alpha
 ```

-You can actually add more properties yourself as long as you know the Unity's internal name for each properties.
+You can actually add any properties(alpha, position, pivot, anchor, etc) yourself as long as you know the Unity's internal name for each properties.

 ---